Desert Scenario 2

 - Allergies – none

-- Past medical history – no significant hx
+- Past medical history – Hypertension, IBS, couple of itchy bug bites

 - Events leading up to now e.g. any injuries, any experiences like this before, how have you found each day, how are they sleeping etc.

-The patient agrees to your assessment, has a sound airway, is breathing without distress, is dressed in trousers and tight long sleeve t-shirt – both polyester, is obviously not bleeding, has a strong radial pulse, and is on dry ground on another hot day.
-A member explains he thinks he has grown increasingly ill over the last few days and he isn’t sure if he should continue to their planned rest site.
+Patient has a sound airway, is breathing, is dressed in trousers and tight long sleeve t-shirt – both polyester, is obviously not bleeding, on dry hot ground on another hot day.
+A member explains he has grown increasingly ill over the last hour and is growing increasingly concerned.
+Whilst helping with the car, he kept mistaking objects for other things, mumbling to himself, and saying things that didn’t make sense.

 - O2 sats 98%